Cider maker 'elated' at province's about-face on orchard sizes | CBC News

 Rainville told CBC News in April that he'd gone from shipping more than 200 cases a week to less than 20, and that he'd laid off his only other employee.

-When he learned the ACGO was lifting the restriction during the pandemic, Rainville said he spent all night getting his application for a retail store ready.
+When he learned the AGCO was lifting the restriction during the pandemic, Rainville said he spent all night getting his application for a retail store ready.

 "It's all dependent on when the approvals happen, if they happen.
 But I would say as soon as those approvals are ratified then we will be able to ship over 100-plus orders that we've been sent unsolicited from all across Ontario," Rainville said Wednesday.